|

 Oil Temperature Adapter This housing has AN male fittings on both ends, and a 5/8" X18 threaded female port in the middle, to accept your capillary tube probe or temperature sending unit.
 Cut the hose where you want to place the adapter, fit each hose with your AN hose fitting, and you now have an access to take oil temps, without flow interruptions.

-Oil Thermostat To insure quick warm up under cold weather conditions, this unique product controls oil temperature like a thermostat controls water temperature in a radiator.
-The inlets are sized at -10an female, allows the oil to bypass the cooler, starts to open at 160 degrees F and is fully open at 180 degrees F. Primarily designed for passenger car and light truck usage with remote mounted oil coolers. part# 5C0174
+our 5mm or 100mm LED's (see our electrical section) Oil Thermostat (not shown) To insure quick warm up under cold weather conditions, this unique product controls oil temperature like a thermostat controls water temperature in a radiator.
+The inlets are sized at -10an female, allows the oil to bypass the cooler, starts to open at 160 degrees F and is fully open at 180 degrees F. Primarily designed for passenger car and light truck usage with remote mounted oil coolers. part #5C0174

 |